mitmedialab/unhangout/ansible/README.md

    needed.
 8. For subsequent builds/runs of the playbook (e.g. after changes to variables or code), run:
     ```
-    make all
+    make prod
     ```
   Other useful make targets:
-    * `make app`: Only run the tasks pertaining to the reunhangout application (skipping the OS/user setup, firewall, webserver, letsencrypt, etc).
+    * `make prodapp`: Only run the tasks pertaining to the reunhangout application (skipping the OS/user setup, firewall, webserver, letsencrypt, etc).
       Faster for rebuilding after code changes.
+    * `make prodcode`: Minimal set of tasks for a normal application code update that doesn't touch configuration or dependencies.
+Faster for rebuilding after simple code changes.
     * `make reboot`: Reboot the server if it thinks it needs it (e.g. after kernel upgrades)
     * `make upgrades`: Run `apt-get update && apt-get upgrade`.

+If you have a staging server in addition to a production server, use the "stage" variants of the make targets to build that.
+(See `Makefile`).
+Populate `vars/staging-secrets.yml` with any secrets that are different on the staging server (e.g. `uh_domain`, passwords, etc).